-- Select and edit any gradient style as a transparency mask.
+- Select and edit a gradient style as a transparency mask.

-- Select and edit any tiling pattern style as a transparency mask.
+- Select and edit a tiling pattern style as a transparency mask.

-- Select and edit any noise fill style as a transparency mask.
+- Select and edit a noise fill style as a transparency mask.

 - Edit transparency options of objects and layers in the object / layer options view.